-Nicole collects, appraises, restores, curates, researches, writes and presents lectures about historical fashion and textiles.
+Nicole collects, appraises, restores, curates, consults, researches, writes and presents lectures about the care and collection of historical fashion and textiles.

-Initially training in costume design and construction at Perth Technical College and the Western Australian Academy of Performing Arts, she plied her trade in theatre, film and fashion before an unexpected decade in telecommunications and information technology.
+Initially training in costume design and construction at Perth Technical College and the Western Australian Academy of Performing Arts, she plied her trade in theatre, film and fashion before a sidestep into telecommunications and software development.

-Missing the touch of fabric, Nicole left software development to pursue a dream: Circa Vintage Clothing offered two hundreds years of Australian fashion, dressing interesting and creative people, supplying performance costume and museum artefacts.
+Missing the touch of fabric, Nicole left IT to pursue a dream: Circa Vintage Clothing offered two hundreds years of Australian fashion, dressing interesting and creative people, supplying performance costume and museum artefacts.

-Focusing at last on education, Nicole returned to study and completed a short course on fashion curating at the V&A and is currently completing her Master’s degree in cultural heritage and museum studies at Deakin University.
-She wrote her thesis on the significance of a private costume collection.
+Currently Nicole is completing her Master’s degree in cultural heritage and museum studies at Deakin University.
+Her thesis was a significance assessment of the Loel Thomson private costume collection.

 Nicole is available for events and projects – please get in touch.
 Thank you.